andebetT/Bharat/README.md

 # Weather Forecast App 🌤️

-Stay ahead of the weather with our comprehensive Weather Forecast App, developed during my internship at Bharat as a web developer using Python programming language.
+Stay ahead of the weather with our comprehensive Weather Forecast App, developed during my internship at Bharat as a web developer using the Python programming language.
 This app provides up-to-date weather information and forecasts for any location worldwide, helping you plan your day with confidence.
-#BharatInternship #PythonDeveloper
+#BharatInternship #PythonDeveloper #WeatherAPI

 ## Features 💫